Attach Your Camera to a Telescope

 - Internal threaded filters that sit inside of your camera adapter

-Clip-in style filters like the one shown below is useful when using your camera with either a telescope or camera lens.
+Clip-in style filters like the one shown below are useful when using your camera with either a telescope or camera lens.
 They completely cover the camera sensor of your DSLR, while allowing a T-Ring adapter or camera lens to be mounted in front.

 Using a clip-in filter with a DSLR camera for astrophotography.

 A 2″ (48mm) thread filter is another great option, and they can be fastened to a number of places in front of your camera.
-One benefit 48mm round mounted filters have over the clip-in style, is the option of using them with any camera you own, not just a particular DSLR camera body.
+One benefit 48mm round mounted filters have over the clip-in style is the option of using them with any camera you own, not just a particular DSLR camera body.

 I often thread a 2″ light pollution filter to the end of my field flattener/reducer or adapter.
 Some flatteners, such as the Flat73, include a spot inside to screw in the filter.